 On Fridays, when all the people around me chalk up plans to go out, I daydream about the book I’m going to pick up.
 Most people think this is odd.
 This post is about their reactions.
 If you are a fellow book lover, you will most likely relate to this.

-Before I go on about the conversations I have every single Friday regarding my weekend plans, let me define a few things to make it simpler.
+Before I go on about the conversations I have every other Friday regarding my weekend plans, let me define a few things to make it simpler.

 My conversations will involve two people, X and Y, such that:

 X – A person who is not fond of reading or hates it.
 This person cannot understand how some people don’t seem to find it boring to read books.

 Y – A person who reads books.
 This person can fit anywhere in the range of reading interest, from being a light reader who enjoys occasionally reading certain kinds of books to a voracious reader who devours all genres of books and whose sole purpose in life is to read.

 I will be using the phrase ‘Mind Voice’ to mean my thought at the given moment.
 Mind voice (henceforth typed as MV) is a slang used in Tamil in a similar manner, made popular by Tamil films.

 Scenario 1: X, who doesn’t know me well, asks me about my weekend plans.

 X: What are you doing this weekend?